perceptronlaboratories/blog/mission.md

 The road is challenging but clear.
 We’re pioneering a new way to predict human decision-making and its impact on the world.
 As a team of students, we’re learning along the way and have the right company structure in place to build the future together.

-If you’re interested in joining us on this journey, please [apply for our roles](/roles)!

 — Tanmai